Saturday, February 11th, 2023

 Philadelphia Episcopal Cathedral, 23 S 38th St, Philadelphia, PA 19104

 "Remember, celebrate, act."
-On 2/11/23 we will honor the life and ministry of the Blessed Absalom Jones, the first African American priest in The Episcopal Church, with a service at The Philadelphia Cathedral that includes music from across the diocese and beyond.
+On 2/11/23 we will honor the life and ministry of the Blessed Absalom Jones, the first African American priest in The Episcopal Church, with a service at The Philadelphia Cathedral that includes preaching from Bishop Shannon MacVean-Brown from the Episcopal Diocese of Vermont and music from St. James School, Church Farm School, Pine Forge Academy and more.

 Acolytes from every church in the diocese are invited to process with their banners at this special diocesan-wide service.
 Please click here to let us know your acolytes will be participating.